nextstrain/nextclade/docs/user/algorithm/07-quality-control.md

 ## Individual QC Rules

 For SARS-CoV-2, we currently implement the following QC rules (in parentheses are the one-letter designations used in [Nextclade Web](../nextclade-web)).
-For other viruses, such as influenza, the same QC rules are used.
-However, the parametrization is different.
+For other viruses, such as influenza, a subset of the QC rules are used and the parametrization is adjusted.
 The exact parameters can be found in the `pathogen.json` input file.
 Datasets provided by Nextclade can be inspected in the GitHub repo [nextstrain/nextclade_data](https://github.com/nextstrain/nextclade_data).
+Parameter values stated below refer to SARS-CoV-2.

 ### Missing data (N)